giswqs/geog-312/_sources/book/software/miniconda.md

 ## Usage

-After installing Miniconda, you can open the **Anaconda Prompt** or **Terminal** to create a new environment and install packages using the following commands:
+After installing Miniconda, you can open the **Anaconda Prompt** or **Terminal** to create a new environment and install packages required for this course using the following commands:

 ```bash
 conda create -n geo python=3.11